If you’ve ever had a tire blow out while hauling a heavy load on the highway, you know that sinking feeling in your gut.

 After 18,247 miles, my tread depth measurements show approximately 8/32″ of remaining tread from the original 13/32″.
 That’s impressive wear for a tire that’s been subjected to heavy loads and demanding conditions.

-At this rate, I’m projecting these tires will easily exceed the 75,000-mile warranty.
+I’ll re-measure at 30,000 miles and update this review with a more confident projection.
 The wear pattern has remained even across the tread face, indicating good alignment and proper inflation maintenance.

 BFGoodrich HD Pro T/A Specifications Table